 Friday Afternoon: 12:30 - 3:15 p.m and Evening: 6:30 - 8:30 p.m.

-Please Note: Afternoon visits are for one assigned dormitory only, so please check the schedule below to avoid being turned away.
+Please Note: Friday evening and weekend and Holiday afternoon visits are for one assigned dormitory only, so please check the schedule below to avoid being turned away.

 Off dorm visits must be approved in advance and only in cases of emergency.